Warrafeeq/RafEdgeCom.github.io/README.md

 # Rafedge Lab Django Website

-A Django-based website for Rafedge Lab, converted from React.
+A Django-based website for Rafedge Lab.

 ## Setup & Running the Website